Bob's Burgers: Broadcast syndication

-Home media
+Home media and streaming

-The first season through the current season of the series are available on the iTunes Store for download & Hulu.
-The first 8 seasons are available from Amazon Video, and all twelve seasons are available on Disney + Star outside of the US.
+The first season through the current season of the series are available on the iTunes Store for download and Hulu.
+The first 8 seasons are available from Amazon Prime Video, and all seasons are available on Star outside of the US.
 Only season 1 has a brick-and-mortar release, with special features and commentaries for every episode.
-All other seasons are manufactured-on-demand by Amazon.com, with little-to-no extras.
-These DVDs have been widely bootlegged, which can be identified by fragile plastic cases and silver-undersided discs.
-Bouchard has expressed on Twitter his disdain for the inferior picture quality of the official DVD-Rs and the ironically superior quality of the bootlegs.
+All other seasons are manufactured-on-demand with little-to-no extras.
+Bouchard has expressed embarrassment on Twitter for the quality of the official DVD-Rs when compared to some bootlegs.